bradford415/CALM/README.md

 The density plot shows the distribution of the samples after the missing values have been replaced.

+The t-SNE plot shows a visual of how the data is naturally seperated with unsupervised learning.

 The accuracy graphs show a visual of how well the model classified the samples per epoch.

 The confusion matrix shows how each sample in test dataset was classified after the model is trained.